 If your home is only used as a personal residence, then you cannot deduct the cost of any home improvements.

-However, if you or someone in your family uses your home as an office for a legitimate business, then you could qualify for a home office deduction.
-Home improvements that only benefit the home office, like installing shelves or lighting in the office, can be deducted 100%.
-Any improvements that are done to your entire home can be deducted based on what percentage of your home is taken up by your home office.
-So, if 25% of your home is a home office then 25% of the cost from upgrading your heating and cooling can be deducted from your taxes.
+Improvements that only benefit the home office, like installing shelves or lighting in the office itself, can be deducted 100%.
+Any improvements made to your entire home can be deducted based on what percentage of your home is taken up by your home office.
+For example, if 25% of your home is used for remote work, 25% of the cost to upgrade your heating and cooling can be deducted from your taxes.

-If you rent out your home, either part or full, you can deduct the costs of home improvements from the rental income.
-As with the home office rule, you may only deduct improvements that benefit the portion of the house that is being rented.
-And if the improvements benefit the whole house, deductions can only be made based on the percentage of the home that is being rented.
+If you rent out your home, either partially or fully, you can deduct the cost of home improvements from your rental income.
+This process is similar to calculating how much of your home office improvements are tax deductible; you may only deduct improvements that benefit the portion of the house that is being rented.
+If the improvements benefit the whole house, deductions can only be made based on the percentage of the rented space.

-When you are selling your home, tax deductions may be taken from home improvements.
-In general, to qualify for a tax deduction your home improvement has to add to the value of your home, extend your home’s lifetime, or give your home new uses.
+When you sell your home, you can write off home improvements if you meet the requirements.
+Typically, to qualify for a tax deduction your home improvement has to add to the value of your home, extend its lifetime, or enable you to use your home in new ways.

-Whenever you are doing a major renovation to a kitchen or any other part of your home, it’s important to keep records.
-When it comes time to review your tax deductions you will want to have records and receipts of every project you’ve worked on in that past year.
+Whenever you complete a major kitchen or bathroom renovation, build a home addition or upgrade any other part of your home, it’s important to keep financial records.
+When the time comes to review your tax deductions, you will want to have documents and receipts of every project you’ve worked on over the past year.

-These tips should help you get started with approaching your taxes with potential deductions from major remodeling projects.
-As always, contact a tax expert or CPA in order to gain the best information for your individual taxes.
+These tips should help you get started with approaching your finances, and help you identify potential home improvements you can claim on your taxes.
+As always, contact a tax specialist or CPA for expert advice tailored to you, to complete your tax return.